apache/arrow-site/faq.md

 Arrow additionally defines a streaming format and a file format for inter-process communication (IPC), based on the in-memory format.
-It also defines a generic client-server RPC mechanism (Flight RPC), based on the IPC format, and implemented on top of the gRPC framework.  <!-- TODO links -->
+It also defines a generic client-server RPC mechanism (Arrow Flight), based on the IPC format, and implemented on top of the gRPC framework.  <!-- TODO links -->

 ### Why create a new standard?